 Hundreds of ex-prosecutors claim Trump would have been indicted if not president

-More than 300 former federal prosecutors have attached their names to a statement saying they believe President Trump would have been indicted in Special Counsel Robert Mueller’s probe for obstruction of justice if he weren't president.
+Hundreds of former federal prosecutors have attached their names to a statement saying they believe President Trump would have been indicted in Special Counsel Robert Mueller’s probe for obstruction of justice if he weren't president.

 The names were organized and posted online Monday by an anti-Trump nonprofit organization called “Protect Democracy.”
 The statement argues the Justice Department’s policy of not indicting sitting presidents is the reason Trump avoided prosecution.